De Finetti's theorem: rate of convergence in Kolmogorov distance: Proof of Theorem

 is valid with a numerical constant $\lambda_4$, independent of $f$ and $n$.

-We conclude the first part of the proof with the analysis of the last term on the right-hand side of (\ref{eq:splitmain}).
-Taking account of (\ref{eq:epsn}), we immediately realize that the latter summand yields $\dfrac{\lambda_2 G}{n} \int_0^1 f(\theta)[\theta(1-\theta)]^{-1}\ud \theta$, which is of order $O(1/n)$ by virtue of (\ref{eq:Hnsecond}).
-The study of the former summand in (\ref{eq:epsn}) is more laborious, and it will be conducted by mimicking the argument used in \cite{IbraLinn} to prove formula (3.3.10).
-As first step, we borrow from Section 3.3 of \cite{IbraLinn} the explicit expression of the Fourier-Stieltjes transform $d_n(t)$ (see page 101 therein) and we combine it with the formulae displayed in Section VI.1 of \cite{petrov75}, to obtain
+We conclude the first part of the proof with the analysis of the last term on the right-hand side of \eqref{eq:splitmain}.
+Taking account of \eqref{eq:epsn}, we immediately realize that the latter summand yields $\dfrac{\lambda_2 G}{n} \int_0^1 f(\theta)[\theta(1-\theta)]^{-1}\ud \theta$, which is of order $O(1/n)$ by virtue of \eqref{eq:Hnsecond}.
+The study of the former summand in \eqref{eq:epsn} is more laborious, and it will be conducted by mimicking the argument used in Ibragimov and Linnik \cite{IbraLinn} to prove formula (3.3.10).
+As first step, we borrow from Section 3.3 of Ibragimov and Linnik \cite{IbraLinn} the explicit expression of the Fourier-Stieltjes transform $d_n(t)$ (see page 101 therein) and we combine it with the formulae displayed in Section VI.1 of Petrov \cite{petrov75}, to obtain

 where